Academic Scheduling: Overview

 - Submitting Academic Schedule Changes – Please follow this format when emailing your change requests, so we can make changes efficiently and accurately with the fewest email exchanges possible.

-- FAD Calendar for Reporting – Reporting deadlines for class schedule data
+- Faculty Assignment by Department (FAD) Information – Reporting deadlines for class schedule data

 - Link to Class Schedule’s shared calendar in Outlook Calendar, to see important scheduling dates in your own calendar.
 Follow these instructions to create the link: